chovanecm/snow-run/README.md

 #### Example 3 - File `js/echo.js` Formatted Output:

-Any output produced by extensions is automatically formatted as table with columns identified by tabulator (`\t`).
+Any output produced by extensions is automatically formatted as a table with columns identified by tabulator (`\t`).
 Instead of producing output with TABs manually, the `$echo(/* any number of arguments */)` function can be called with any number of arguments representing columns.
 Unless only one argument is provided, any new-lines strings are automatically converted to spaces to prevent the resulting table from being wrapped to the next line.
 If this is not the desired behaviour, call `$echo("This is \n New line")` or `gs.print("This is \n New line")`instead.